metal3-io/metal3-docs/design/hostclaim-multitenancy-and-hybrid-clusters.md

 In order to improve server usage, we would like to have a pool of servers that clusters can lease depending on their workload.
-If we maintain the Metal3 constraints, all clusters must be defined in the same namespace.
+If we maintain the Metal3 constraints, all clusters must be defined in the same namespace where the BareMetalHosts are defined.
 Unless very complex access control rules are defined, cluster administrators have visibility and probably control over all clusters and servers as the server credentials are stored with the BareMetalHost resource.

 We need to relax the constraint that the cluster and the BareMetalHosts are